clearlinux/swupd-client/docs/swupd.1.rst

         dependency.
 Combine with `--all` to report all bundles including those not installed on the system.
 Combine with `--verbose` to show a tree of these bundles.

+``bundle-info``

+    Display detailed information about a bundle.

+    - `--dependencies`

+       Show the bundle dependencies.

+    - `--files`

+        Show the files installed by this bundle.

+    - `-V, --version`

+        Show the bundle info for the specified version V, also accepts 'latest'.
+        It defaults to the current version if no version is specified.

 ``check-update``